 “Pearlen Lustr,” she said.
 Lustr!
 Her surname is Lustr.
 She looks different… What is it?
 I can’t see much in her eyes between the Clawlies, but I think the suspicion is gone.

 “Pearlen,” Rob said.
 “That was excellent work.
 Bonswario, pay the girl.
 A reasonable sum.”

 “Snyre reasonable or Crosstahl reasonable Captain?”
 Bonswario asked as he rooted around in the bag of funds.

 “Actually, pants-down… I’d like a different sort of reward,” she said.
 Her voice was softer than Alast had heard before.
 Her breath didn’t seem compressed by all those drips at the bottom of the canal.

 “Do you want the boy?”
 Rob asked bluntly.
 He grabbed Alast by the collar and presented him.
 “He’s yours.
 Make sure you send me an invitation to the wedding.
 I’m a captain you know, so if you need someone for the ceremony.”

 “Not precisely,” Pearlen said with a chuckle.
 Not precisely?
 What in the Pipes does that mean?
 Gods!
-She didn’t outright say no. Is this how people really get together?
+She didn’t outright say no. Is this how folk really get together?
 Did Birdie just do a favor for a friend who handed over Orbon as payment?
 Why didn’t I ask Queenvy about all this?
 Am I sweating?
 Does that matter?
 I am… but it’s from the fight.
 It’s honest valorous sweat… “That offer to join your crew… does it still stand?”